 DevOps implementation is one of the critical components for shifting culture with shared responsibility. a DevOps for digital transformation culture could drive better communication in a cross working model to facilitate higher collaboration between Dev, IT, Ops, and QA teams.
 Having a shared responsibility and accountability reduces the delivery of high-quality software at high speed and establishes an end to end transparency.

 Talking about transparency and trust, when we think about the culture, we are required to work with others, and we have got to work with others very frequently.
 We can’t get in a situation where we are hiding something or trying to suppress something on the development side.

-Critical metrics for evaluating DevOps maturity in an organisation
+Critical metrics for evaluating DevOps maturity in an organization

-Five essential metrics allow organisations to assess their DevOps implementation maturity, deployment frequency, lead time, change failure rate, and recovery at the total cost of quality.
+Five essential metrics allow organizations to assess their DevOps implementation maturity, deployment frequency, lead time, change failure rate, and recovery at the total cost of quality.

 One is the deployment frequency that is a bulb and fast and frequent to deploy towards production following binaries in production services and service and its frequency.

 Another is the lead of time that measures the amount of time between starting a work item until it is deployed.
 So that will allow us to measure the time of value from the time that we have long that user story using our scrum methodologies and from the time that it’s locked to the time it’s deployed.
 Another critical point and metric in this space is the failure rate.
 If we want to deploy frequently, we don’t want to deploy often if we fail.
 We want to be able to measure our change failure rate.

 We have deployed that will be our failure rate from a time that will provide a feedback loop for change to make our deployments more seamless.
 And the meantime, for recovery from the time that we will deploy, and we do have a failure, this metric will help us in tracking how long does it take to recover from losses.
 It is essential because not all climate solutions will be successful.